Sahana2502/businessFinder/README.md

 # Business Finder

-An Android app that uses the [Yelp API](https://www.yelp.com/developers) to find business at a specified location.
+An Android app that uses the [Yelp API](https://www.yelp.com/developers) to find business(es) at a specified location.

 Business Finder is a single page app.
-User can search for a particular business by entering a name or enter a geneic term at a specified location/neighbourhood.
+User can search for a particular business by entering a name or enter a generic term at a specified location/neighbourhood.
 Once the results are displayed, user can view details of any business.

 ## Screenshots